yuz101/wi21-cse110-lab3/README.md

 https://yuz101.github.io/wi21-cse110-lab3/
 ## Yuru Zhou
 **What did you do yesterday?**

 Review for CSE101

 **What will you do today?**

-Take CSE101 midterm, finish Math183 homeworks, and finish CSE110 labs **Where are you blocked?**
+Take CSE101 midterm, finish Math183 homeworks, and finish CSE110 labs

+**Where are you blocked?**

-Had trouble with putting element in vertical order **Comfort Level — How close are we to hitting our sprint goals?**
+Had trouble with putting element in vertical order

+**Comfort Level — How close are we to hitting our sprint goals?**

 4/10
-Name
-What did you do yesterday?
-What will you do today?
-Where are you blocked?
-Comfort Level — How close are we to hitting our sprint goals?
 --

 Tips: